tdsoperational/botrecon/README.md

 - Grant admin to specified member.
 - Delete channels and ban members from servers.
 - Dump all files from servers.
 - Leave all servers the bot is in.
+- Delete all webhooks the bot is in.

 Use !USAGE for commands ;)